nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/asset_tracker_v2_description.rst

 Before building and running the firmware ensure that the cloud side is set up.
 Also, the device must be provisioned and configured with the certificates according to the instructions for the respective cloud for the connection attempt to succeed.

+The application defaults to using nRF Cloud as the cloud provider.
+However, you can change the cloud provider by specifying the overlay file that corresponds to another supported cloud provider when building the application.
+Set the CMake variable ``OVERLAY_CONFIG`` when calling the ``west build`` command.
+You can set this variable to contain a list of overlays that will be patched in, each enabling a specific feature.
+See :ref:`building_with_overlays` on how to combine overlay configuration files to enable multiple features at the same time.

 .. note::

    This application supports :ref:`ug_bootloader`, which is disabled by default.